Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Dublin unofficially leaves winter behind around the middle of March when St Patrick’s Festival takes over for a few days around March 17.
 Half a million people turn out to see the parade on March 17 and enjoy the festivities, which can leave the city looking the worse for wear when the music ends and the beer stops flowing.
 Outside of St Paddy’s Day and Easter, though, accommodation rates can be pretty enticing and the city hasn’t yet welcomed the summer crowds.

-The biggest event in April is the , the showcase of the national hunt season that that takes place at Fairyhouse in County Meath, 25km northwest of the city centre, on Easter Monday.
+The biggest event in April is the , the showcase of the national hunt season that takes place at Fairyhouse in County Meath, 25km (roughly 15.5 miles) northwest of the city center, on Easter Monday.
 Despite the name, the only thing they hunt is the winner’s garland.
 Meanwhile, the celebrates the creativity of the north inner city over nine days.
 In May, Dublin warms up for the summer with the and the .

 The high season officially ends in September: kids are back at school, crowds are thinning out and accommodation rates start to come down.
 It’s an easier time to find a room at a decent rate, especially if you book in advance.

-September and October can surprise you with some excellent weather – it’s not at all uncommon for the city to enjoy a late burst of summer.
+September and October can surprise you with some excellent weather.
+Although average highs hover around 16ºC (60ºF), it’s not at all uncommon for the city to enjoy a late burst of summer.
 Which means you can combine some indoor pursuits with some outdoor excursions.
-How about a day trip to Glendalough (blissfully free of big crowds now that the kids are all back in school) followed by a performance at one of Dublin’s theatre festivals, the in September followed hot on its heels by the in October?
+How about a day trip to Glendalough (blissfully free of big crowds now that the kids are all back in school) followed by a performance at one of Dublin’s theater festivals, the in September followed hot on its heels by the in October?

 A dark, book-lined university room.